jpardogo/FlabbyListView/README.md

     </FlabbyLayout>
 ```
 3.Set the color of each item.
-It needs to be set on the `getView method of your adapter calling 'setFlabbyColor' from `FlabbyLayout`:
+It needs to be set on the getView method of your adapter calling `setFlabbyColor` from `FlabbyLayout`:

 ```java
     @Override